grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 ### **Method**

-The data retrieved from 4plebs was prepared and analyzed in the attached Jupyter notebook (NurseHateFinal.ipynb **[current name]**).
+The data retrieved from 4plebs was prepared and analyzed in the attached Jupyter notebook (NurseHate.ipynb).
 The number and title of each step correspond with the number and title of each step in this notebook.

 #### 1. Preparing data